Derbyshire Dales (constituency)

 Derbyshire Dales (/ˈdɑːrbiʃɪər, -ʃər, deilz/ DAR-bee-sheer-,_--shər) is a constituency (Note: A county constituency (for the purposes of election expenses and type of returning officer)) that has been represented in the House of Commons of the UK Parliament since 2024 by John Whitby of the Labour Party.
-The constituency was created for the 2010 general election.
 (Note: As with all constituencies, the constituency elects one Member of Parliament (MP) by the first past the post system of election at least every five years.)
+The constituency was created for the 2010 general election, largely replacing the West Derbyshire seat.